Welcome to the library web page!

 Year 3 - Wednesday

-Friday at 3pm the library is open for all children to bring their grown-ups to look at the books and listen to a story.
+Friday at 3pm the library is open for all children to bring their grown-ups to look at the books.

 On this page you will find lots of things to do with books.
 There are suggestions of activities to do and if you've run out of books to read, there are links here to take you to a world of on-line books.

 Don't forget, if you do a book review or create a book poster or new book cover, bring it into the library.
 Mrs Mather would love to see it.
 Let us know what books you have been reading at home too.

 To celebrate our St George’s love of reading on World Book Day, we did two things…

 - Made a Book in a Box.